mbari-org/deepsea-kclassify/README.md

 # About

-* deepsea-kclassify * is a dockerized implementation of Keras (Keras Tensorflow, not pure Keras) image classifier for training and use in ML workflows with [MLFlow](https://github.com/mlflow/mlflow) and optionally results can be logged to [wandb](https://www.wandb.com/).
+* deepsea-kclassify * Tensorflow-Keras image classifier for training and use in ML workflows with [MLFlow](https://github.com/mlflow/mlflow) and optionally results can be logged to [wandb](https://www.wandb.com/).

 It trains images using Tensorflow Keras with choices of